webyrd/underconstraints/README.md

-The point of underconstraints is *not* to constrain the set of possible answers; rather, the point of underconstraints is to have a chance to fail fast without prematurely grounding logic variables.

 Here is a more sophisticated example on the sound use of underconstraints.
 Consider a `numeralo` relation that ensures a term